grahamjenson/ger/README.md

 3. `minimum_history_required` is the minimum amount of events a person has to have to even bother generating recommendations.
 It is good to stop low confidence recommendations being generated.
 4. `history_search_size` the amount of events in the past that are used to search for similar people.
 This value has the highest impact on performance but past a certain point has no (or negative) impact on recommendations.
 5. `neighbourhood_size` the number of similar people (or things) that are searched for.
 This value has a significant performance impact, and increasing it past a point will also gain diminishing returns.
-6. `related_things_limit` the number of recommendations each similar person can offer.
+6. `recommendations_per_neighbour` the number of recommendations each similar person can offer.
 This is to stop a situation where a single highly similar person provides all recommendations.
 7. `filter_previous_actions` it removes recommendations that the person being recommended already has in their history.
 For example, if a person has already liked `xmen`, then if `filter_previous_actions` is `["liked"]` they will not be recommended `xmen`.
 8. `recent_event_days` the number of days that an event is seen as recent.
 Recent events are treated as more important in determining similarity.
 9. `time_until_expiry` is the number (in seconds) from `now()` where recommendations that expire will be removed.
 For example, recommendations on a website might be valid for minutes, where in a email you might recommendations valid for days.